Yutong-Ye/Wish-to-Visit/journals/jonathan.md

 ##At least one ah-ha! moment that you had during your coding, however small

 Learning how to implement an API without explicit instructions.

+3/21/2024 - Wednesday

+##A list of features/issues that you worked on and who you worked with, if applicable

+Implemented a visit system and form.
+Stretch goal would be to rename it to something related to stamping a passport and change the presentation to look like a passport book.

+##A reflection on any design conversations that you had

+Should we style it more like the logo or something else?

+##At least one ah-ha! moment that you had during your coding, however small

+Attention to detail, missing or adding a comma and looking for it for five minutes.
+Could be worse but still annoying.

+3/22/2024 - Friday

+##A list of features/issues that you worked on and who you worked with, if applicable

+Been working on deployment for the past 24 hours.

+##A reflection on any design conversations that you had

+Need to manage time better in the future for time intensive processes.

+##At least one ah-ha! moment that you had during your coding, however small

+How in depth deployment can be and how everything interacts with everything else even if you don't think it does.